code2blog/tool-iib/standards/naming.md

 <pre>
+Variable naming standards
+	char type / string type starts with s -> sCustomerName integer type starts with i -> iCustomerId blob type starts with b -> bPayload boolean types / true false types starts with t -> tValid row variables start with r -> rCache pointers / references start with p -> pChildEnv if pointers end with Env, it indicates they are pointing to Environment tree if pointers end with In, it indicates they are pointing to InputRoot tree if pointers end with Out, it indicates they are pointing to OutputRoot tree if pointers end with ILE, it indicates they are pointing to InputLocalEnvironment tree if pointers end with OLE, it indicates they are pointing to OutputLocalEnvironment tree

 Rest API base path should contain version number.
 This way you can deploy multiple versions of the api into same integration server without conflict.
 Example: http://localhost:7800/someapi/v2/employees/
 		base path -> /someapi/v2